 The refugee-generated chaos overseas is but a foreshadowing of what will take place in our nation, if our government does not address these dangers and protect its citizens.
 There must be a halt to the U.S. Refugee Resettlement Program, unless and until all incoming refugees can be fully and accurately vetted.

-ACT for America has launched our Refugee Resettlement Working Group, a sub-group dedicated to working on this issue in your local communities.
+ACT for America has launched our Refugee Awareness Coalition, a sub-group dedicated to working on this issue in your local communities.

 If you'd like to be a part of this effort, sign up here.